 Freezing eggs and embryos is more complex than freezing food!
 The process involves placing the eggs and embryos in special fluids which help protect the cells.
 These are called cryoprotectants.
 The cryoprotectants draw water out of the cells which prevent ice crystals from causing damage.
 Once the eggs and embryos have been exposed to these, they are very rapidly cooled by a process called vitrification.
 This involves placing the eggs and embryos on a small straw like device and using liquid nitrogen to supercool the cells.
 Liquid nitrogen is extremely cold (-196oC).
 Once the cells are frozen, they are then placed in dewars (tanks) containing liquid nitrogen.
 Once in storage, the eggs and embryos are safe, and the quality is not affected.

 The process of cryopreservation is complicated and requires skilled embryologists.
 Improvements in the methods used now means that the majority of eggs and embryos survive the freezing and thawing process; most centres usually quote above 90% survival after thawing.
 The chance of achieving a pregnancy and live birth using frozen eggs and embryos varies and is dependent on various factors such as the women’s age at the time of freezing and how many are placed in storage.
 The Human Fertilisation and Embryology Authority (HFEA’s) website (in the UK) is a good resource to look at regarding success rates.
 Other countries have similar reporting agencies.

-You can read more about freezing and storage of egg cells and embryos here.
+You can read more about freezing and storage of sperm and egg cells here.